allguitars/Async-Operations-in-Sequence/README.md

 execDelay();
 ```

-The result will be seeing the 'Hello' string and then wait for three seconds and finish.
+The result will be seeing the 'Hello' string and then wait for three seconds and finish the execution.
 That proved the delay did work.

 ### Combine the Delay with a For Loop

-Wrap the ``execDelay`` function with a for-loop.
+Wrap the ``delay`` function with a for-loop and put the for-loop inside the async ``execDelay`` function.

 ```js
 async function execDelay() {